 Dr. Gabor Maté, a man of medicine who has also become a revered “medicine man” for spiritual seekers in recent years, explained the zoo succinctly in one of his interviews:

-Until about 9,000 years ago, virtually all human beings lived in small hunter-gatherer bands… You might liken modern society to a zoo where you take animals from a natural habitat and you put them in an artificial, restricted situation, and you expect them to stay as normal as they were out there in the wild.
+Until about 9,000 years ago, virtually all human beings lived in small hunter-gatherer bands… You might liken modern society to a zoo where you take animals from a natural habitat and you put them in a completely artificial, restricted situation, and you expect them to stay as normal as they were out there in the wild.
 Essentially, that’s what has happened to human beings.
-In a very short space of time, in the blink of an eye, from the perspective of evolution, we’ve gone from the hunter-gatherer small band, communal, attachment-based group to a society which is alienated, disconnected, with a disconnection that is accelerating at a tremendous rate throughout the world.
+In a very short space of time, in the blink of an eye, from the perspective of evolution, we’ve gone from the hunter-gatherer small band, communal, attachment-based group to a society which is alienated, disconnected, and that disconnection is accelerating at a tremendous rate throughout the world.
 Urbanization is taking people out of their villages to the big cities where they are alone.
-In Britain there was quite a deliberate assault on community under the Thatcher regime, with the destruction of neighborhoods and communities and so on, and that trend has continued.
-So societies are less and less natural to the actual make-up of human beings from the evolutionary perspective, which means that children are being brought up under increasingly artificial and disconnected circumstances… Lost connections characterize the modern world and you get the spread of auto-immune disease into countries that never used to have it before, or addictions for that matter.
-So look at the rate of addictions now in China and India.
-It’s going up exponentially.
+Here in Britain there was quite a deliberate assault on community under the Thatcher regime, with the destruction of neighborhoods and communities and so on, and that trend has continued.
+So what we are having is societies that are less and less natural to the actual make-up of human beings from the evolutionary perspective, which means that children are being brought up under increasingly artificial and disconnected circumstances.
+These lost connections characterize the modern world and as they do, you’re getting the spread of auto-immune disease into countries that never used to have it before, or addictions for that matter.
+So if you look at the rate of addiction now in countries like China and India, it’s going up exponentially.
 It’s not a question of idealizing the old way of life.
 We can’t go back, and of course there are all kinds of benefits to progress and industrialization.
-The trouble is that as we progress, we forget what we’ve lost… So instead of trying to hold onto some of the old ways, we throw everything out and we think we can re-invent ourselves, and as we do, we are making ourselves sick.
+The trouble is that as we progress, we forget what we’ve lost.
+So instead of trying to hold onto what was best about some of the old ways, we just throw everything out, and we think we can re-invent ourselves, and as we do, we are making ourselves sick.

 Elsewhere, in books and dozens of lectures and interviews that can be found on the Internet, Dr. Maté has elaborated on these connections between the polluted environment, toxic society, and mental and physical illness.
 In an interview with Russell Brand he stated: